renu883/openlane_sky130/README.md

 [Methodology:]

-  1. Obtain Pre-layout and Post-layout frequencies - MCQs 1-3
+  1. Obtain Pre-layout and Post-layout frequencies
      a.
 Open Day 5 labs.
 Open the terminal and type the following commands: cd vsdflow/my_picorv32
         qflow route picorv32